MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 In the current release for scale units certain capabilities are not available yet and will be added in incremental releases over time.

+- The scale unit add-ins can only be applied if your Lifecycle Services (LCS) project today is managed in a US data center.
+Going forward, when more LCS  projects will be managed in other data regions, support will also be added for those regions.
+- The tenant for your LCS project must have already been converted to support the Service Fabric hosting model.
 - Management capabilities that help on the movement of workloads are limited.
 Certain management operations are not supported in a self-service manner and you might need to request support through your partner or Microsoft contact.
 Examples are certain workload movement between scale units, and temporary ad-hoc movements in disaster scenarios.
-- Metrics and measures that may help on selecting the best application for your scale units.
+- Metrics and measures that may help on selecting the best application for your scale units are not available yet.
+Please work with your Microsoft contact or implementation partner to select the most beneficial application.

 ## Onboard to the distributed hybrid topology for Supply Chain Management

-### Select your LCS project tenant and the detailed preview process
+### Select your LCS project tenant and the detailed onboarding process

 After you have planned on how to onboard to the distributed hybrid topology for supply chain management you will use the [Scale Unit Manager portal](https://aka.ms/SCMSUM)  to commence the onboarding.
 In the portal navigate to the tab "Dynamics 365 Tenants"where you will find the list of tenants that your account is part of, and where you're an owner or environment admin for an LCS project.